 The planned action involves management of the estuary to prevent flooding while preventing adverse modification to critical habitat for ESAlisted salmonids.
 Requirements related to the ESA are described in further detail below.
 During the lagoon management period, this involves construction and maintenance of a lagoon outlet channel that would facilitate formation of a perched lagoon.
 A perched lagoon, which is an estuary closed to tidal influence in which water surface elevation is above mean high tide, reduces flooding while maintaining beneficial conditions for juvenile salmonids.
 Additional breaches of barrier beach may be conducted for the sole purpose of reducing flood risk.
 SCWA's planned activity was described in detail in our notice of proposed authorization prior to the 2011 IHA (76 FR 14924; March 18, 2011); please see that document for a detailed description of SCWA's estuary management activities.
-Aside from the additional elements of a jetty study, described below, and minor additions to SCWA's biological and physical estuary monitoring measures, the specified activity remains the same as that described in the 2011 document.
+Aside from minor additions to SCWA's biological and physical estuary monitoring measures, the specified activity remains the same as that described in the 2011 document.